16. Control panels

 else:

-p.circle(source=source, x="t", y="V")
+p.scatter(source=source, x="t", y="V")

 # Put a phantom circle so axis labels show before data arrive